agileware/civicrm-installation-guide/docs/drupal9/index.md

     You should make sure that before running this line that you either modify the composer.json file to include the parameter `"enable-patching": true` in the extra section or run `composer config 'extra.enable-patching' true` as per the [composer-patches documentation](https://github.com/cweagans/composer-patches#allowing-patches-to-be-applied-from-dependencies).
 This isn't necessary immediately but from CiviCRM 5.30 it will be required for CiviCRM to function correctly.

 ??? note CiviCRM composer compile plugin.
-    When you first install or upgrade CiviCRM using a version 5.31 or later you will be presented with a question about running all the composer compile tasks.
-It is strongly recommened you select all on that to make your life simpler.
-You can also run the following command `composer config extra.compile-mode all` to set the necessary composer configuration variable to be all before performing the upgrade.
+    When you first install or upgrade to CiviCRM version 5.31 or later you will be asked about running composer compile tasks.
+We strongly recommend that you select all as the answer to this question to ensure CiviCRM is able to compile assets using composer correctly.
+You can also run the following command `composer config extra.compile-mode all` to set the necessary composer configuration variable to `all` before performing the upgrade or install.

 * `composer require civicrm/civicrm-asset-plugin:'~1.1' civicrm/civicrm-{core,packages,drupal-8}:'~5.28'`